-x A flowSet. stains A character vector of flow parameters in x to be normalized. grouping A character indicating one of the phenotypic variables in the phenoData slot of x used as a grouping factor.
-The within-group and between-group variance is computed and a warning is issued in case the latter is bigger than the former, indicating the likely removal of signal by the normalization procedure. monwrd Logical.
-Compute strictly monotone warping functions.
-This gets directly passed on to landmarkreg. subsample Numeric.
+grouping A character indicating one of the phenotypic variables in the phenoData slot of x used as a grouping factor.
+The within-group and between-group variance is computed and a warning is issued in case the latter is bigger than the former, indicating the likely removal of signal by the normalization procedure. landmarkreg. subsample Numeric.
 Reduce the number of events in each flowSet by sub sampling for all density estimation steps and the calculation of the warping functions.
 This can increase computation time for large data sets, however it might reduce the accuracy of the density estimates.
 To be used with care. peakNr Numeric scalar.
 Force a fixed number of peaks to use for the normalization. clipRange Only use peaks within a clipped data range.
-Essentially, the number indicates the percent of clipping on both sides of the data range, e.g. $\min(x) - 0.01 \text{diff(range(x))}$. nbreaks The number of spline sections used to approximate the data.
-Higher values produce more accurate results, however this comes with the cost of increaseqd computing times.
+Essentially, the number indicates the percent of clipping on both sides of the data range, e.g. $min(x) - 0.01 diff(range(x))$ . nbreaks The number of spline sections used to approximate the data.
+Higher values produce more accurate results, however this comes with the cost of increasedd computing times.
 For most data, the default setting is good enough. fres A named list of filterResultList objects.
-This can be used to speed up the process since the curv1Filter step can take quite some time. bwFac Numeric of lenght 1 used to set the bandwidth factor by curv1Filter for smoothing of the density estimate. warpFuns Logical indeating whether to return the normalized flowSet or a list of warping functions. $ \\$ target Character vector specifying the target sample to which other samples in the flowSet should be normalized.
-If NULL, then the mean of the peaks is used. • • • Further arguments that are passed on to landmarkreg.
+This can be used to speed up the process since the curv1Filter step can take quite some time. bwFac Numeric of lenght 1 used to set the bandwidth factor by curv1Filter for smoothing of the density estimate. warpFuns Logical indicating whether to return the normalized flowSet or a list of warping functions. target Character vector specifying the target sample to which other samples in the flowSet should be normalized.
+If NULL, then the mean of the peaks is used. chunksize an integer.
+For a memory-efficient implementation of normalization, chunksize can be set to perform normalization on chunks of the data of size chunksize